• Skip to main content

 How long have you been creating paper art?
 How did you get started?

-I always had a special fascination for paper as a material, but I studied Graphic Design and Illustration (I was advised that it is a good reliable option to make a living in the creative industries); I never thought that paper art will become my true passion.
+I always had a special fascination for paper as a material, but I studied Graphic Design and Illustration (I was advised that it is a good reliable option to make a living in the creative industries); I never thought that paper art would become my true passion.

 As an Amazon Associate I earn from qualifying purchases.
 Read more about our affiliate linking policy.